 All internal engine components are free.

-Engines from later models may be used up to 2000cc (plus permitted overbore) but only if previously used by the same manufacturer of vehicles produced before 31st December 2002.

-An 8-valve engine may be replaced in its entirety with a 16-valve engine providing that engine was manufactured between 1st January 93 and 31st December 2002 and is of the same mark/type.
+An 2-valve per cylinder engine may be replaced in its entirety with a multi-valve engine providing that engine was manufactured between 1st January 93 and 31st December 2002 and is of the same mark/type, you must also not exceed the maximum capacity that was available for that chassis as manufactured.

 Same family of engines prior to 31st December 2002 are permitted providing cylinder head and cylinder block configuration remains unaltered as in production.
 Engine capacity if different must be reflected in class entry.
 BMW may only use M type engines, BMW S type engines are prohibited.